jeog/TOSDataBridge/README.md

     - ***tos-databridge-engine-[x86|x64].exe*** : The main engine - spawned from tos-databridge-serv.exe - that interacts with the TOS platform and our DLL(below).
 It runs with a lower(ed) integrity level and reduced privileges.

-    - ***tos-databridge-0.2-[x86|x64].dll*** : The library/interface that client code uses to access TOSDB.
+    - ***tos-databridge-0.4-[x86|x64].dll*** : The library/interface that client code uses to access TOSDB.
 Review tos-databridge.h, and the sections below, for all the necessary calls, types, and objects.

-    - ***_tos-databridge-shared-[x86|x64].dll*** : A back-end library that provides custom concurrency and IPC objects, as well as the Topic-String mapping.
+    - ***_tos-databridge-shared-[x86|x64].dll*** : A back-end library that provides custom concurrency and IPC objects; logging and utilities; as well as the Topic-String mapping.
 It needs to be in the right path for other modules that are dependent on it. (see below)

-    - ***_tos-databridge-static-[x86|x64].lib*** : A statically linked back-end library that provides some basic logging and utility functions shared between the modules.

     - ***tos-databridge-shell-[x86|x64]*** : A crude 'shell' used to interact directly with the library calls; for testing and debugging.